anu-prog/gamma/readme.txt

 It then further simplifies this list to remove any repetitions or redundancies resulting from the symmetry of gamma.
 The end result is a list of the final constraints, in a format that is suitable for exporting to Matlab.

-THINGS TO IMPROVE.
-Currently, we are manually writing out the operators required to generate gamma.
-We should automate this!